Edit your staff profile

 About

-Kwame Phillips is Senior Lecturer in Media Practices at the Winchester School of Art, specialising in sensory media production, visual anthropology and audio culture.
-Phillips’ work focuses on resilience, race and social justice using multimodal and experimental methodologies.
+Kwame Phillips is Senior Lecturer in Media Practices at the Winchester School of Art, specialising in sensory media production, mixtape scholarship and critical media studies.
+Phillips’ work uses multimodal and experimental methodologies, often grounded in remix and repurposing, to focus on resilience, race, and social justice.
 He is co-author (with Dr. Shana Redmond) of the chapter “‘The People Who Keep on Going’: A Radical Listening Party” in The Futures of Black Radicalism (Verso 2017).
 He is also co-creator (with Dr. Debra Vidali) of the multi-sensorial sound art work, “Kabusha Radio Remix: Your Questions Answered by Pioneering Zambian Talk Show Host David Yumba (1923-1990),” and the resultant co-authored article, “Ethnographic Installation and ‘the Archive’: Re/Dislocation, Reverberation, and Aspiration” in the “Bodies of Archives/Archival Bodies” special issue of Visual Anthropology Review.
 He is part of the Visual Scholarship Initiative.

 Phillips’ work often involves teaching in underserved communities and he has taught workshops in Thailand, The Maldives, Pakistan and Palestine.
 His recent interest is in ‘mixtape scholarship’, a curation and reprocessing of sensory media to convey sonic narratives in a manner not bounded by academic tradition or traditional form.
 This has led to the visual mixtapes The Imagined Things: On Solange, Repetition and Mantra and Lovers Rock Dub: An Experiment in Visual Reverberation.
 His upcoming publications include "Dub, Ecstasy and Collective Memory in Lovers Rock" in ReFocus: The Films of Steve McQueen (Edinburgh University Press) and "Creating an Ethnographic Exhibit" in The Creative Ethnographer’s Notebook (Routledge).